 For many, the new year brings hope for changing lifestyle habits to better our health.
 We hope to eat better, sleep better, exercise, and manage our stress to better our health and to help manage chronic conditions.
+What does it mean, to eat the rainbow?

 One aspect of a healthier lifestyle is eating a sufficient amount of fruits and vegetables.
 It is undoubtedly proven by research to be the key to longevity, weight management, and management of chronic health conditions, and it could be the most cost effective ‘medicine’ you could ever take!